data-community-of-practice/AI-Graph-Obsidian/tools/Week 10/Unlocking the Power of ChatGPT's Advanced Voice Mode.md

 	![](https://cdn.jsdelivr.net/gh/data-community-of-practice/AI-Graph-Obsidian/img/chatgpt_advanced_voice_5.png)
     <div align="center"><small>User interface of old ChatGPT voice chat</small></div>

 	These voices sound highly realistic and can even mimic the subtle noises or pauses that naturally occur in human speech.
-This significantly enhances the user experience, making interactions more lifelike and immersive.
+This significantly enhances the user experience, making interactions more lifelike and immersive. <br>

 - **Improved Accent Support**: The new version includes better support for various accents, allowing for more localized and natural-sounding speech.
-For instance, it can better handle regional accents compared to the older version, which was less adaptive.
+For instance, it can better handle regional accents compared to the older version, which was less adaptive. <br>

 	The new voice mode does a better job of mimicking different accents, such as Italian-accented or Russian-accented English.
 I was pleasantly surprised to discover that ChatGPT can also imitate regional accents in other languages.
 For example, in Chinese, it can mimic accents like Beijing, Henan, or Sichuan dialects.
 This versatility further enhances the realism and personalization of the user experience.

 - **Multilingual Capability**: The new voice mode supports over 50 languages, such as saying "Sorry I'm late" in different languages.
 The old version had limited multilingual support, making this a significant improvement.

 - **Smoother Conversations**: The new text-to-speech engine offers smoother, more fluid conversations.
 Compared to the older version, the transitions between sentences and phrases are now more natural and less robotic.